btindol178/Sea-Level-Raise-Analysis-/README.md

 <h3> Station by year </h3>

-Step 15: As we can see water levels spike during fall every year and has varied from year to year slightly by a few inches.
-Overall pretty steady with slight uptrend it looks like.
+*Step 15: As we can see water levels spike during fall every year and has varied from year to year slightly by a few inches.
+Overall pretty steady with slight uptrend it looks like.<br>
 -- ggplot(temp,aes(x=year,y=water_level,colour=stationname,group=stationname)) + geom_line()